Medically Dependent Children Program

 Note: This service may not be available right away.
 Your name may be placed on an interest list.
 You will be contacted when services are available.

-The Medically Dependent Children Program (MDCP) provides services to support families caring for children who are medically dependent and to encourage the transition of children in nursing homes.
+The Medically Dependent Children Program (MDCP) provides services to support families caring for children who are medically dependent and encourages the transition of children in nursing homes back to the community.

 What services are provided?